OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 -  *Variable Filter (Optional).*

--  *Protecetd Variables –* adds the protected variables in result file.
+-  *Protected Variables –* adds the protected variables in result file.

 -  *Store Variables at Events –* adds the variables at time events.